 My very own cookbook is the one I use the most.
 I am so grateful so many other moms have bought it and love the recipes as much as my family does.
 But even if it wasn’t a source of revenue for me and my family, I would be happy that I wrote a cookbook that makes my life easier.
 Instead of having a massive, disorganized pile of notes, I have a nice book to flip through and find what I need.
-Penelope flips through it and points out whatever recipe she wants for dinner.
+My daughter flips through it and points out whatever recipe she wants for dinner.
 I hope it will be a family heirloom for her one day, and that one day, her daughter is flipping through it requesting her dinner and dessert choice. 🙂

 There are many cookbooks I love, but I thought I would share some of my favorite cookbooks that I have bought within the last year and I am throughly enjoying.